Kaakati/apollo-server-graphql-restful/README.md

 Edit Seeds according to your needs.
 And Setup Mongo Database by replacing the URL.
 Database/db.js

+[Routes/v1] folder for RESTful, [Resolvers] folder for GraphQL Methods.
 ```

 Pull the repository and run